-1. The commandment that the obligee/creditor must not lose its right before there was a chance to enforce it, is taken account of by the regulation of the commencement of the period of time in Arts 2 and 3 - i.e. the day after the day the right became due - by the obligee's/creditor's possibilities of interfering with the running of the limitation period under Art.
-6 and by provisions on suspension for situations where enforcement of the right was not possible (Arts 7-11).
-Since the obligor/debtor can perform its obligation normally, i.e. unless there is no explicit agreement to the contrary, during the whole day of the debt's maturity, the limitation period should not commence on this very day, but on the next day only.

-Debtor A has to pay a sum of money on November 24 in the year X. Since he can pay at one a.m. and must pay only until 12.00 p.m., it would be awkward to have this day already as the first day for the commencement of the period of limitation.
-It commences, therefore, on November 25.

-As to details of these conflicting interests see Danco, p.
-50 et passim; Spiro, vol. 1, §§ 3-15, p.
-7-23.
+1. Two-tier system

-- 2. The commandment in particular that an obligee/creditor should not only not lose the right before it became due and enforceable, but also not before the obligee had a real chance to pursue the right, i.e. after having actual or constructive knowledge of his/her or its right, was accounted for by the two-tier system in Arts 2 and 3, providing a rather short (three year) period of limitation commencing from the time that the obligee knows or ought to know the facts on which his right is based, and a longer ten-year period, commencing regardless of the obligee's actual or constructive knowledge at the time when the right became due. - 3.
-This two-tier system follows a model to be found in some national codes (in particular in regard to tort claims) and reform projects such as the UCC reform draft (one and 4 years), but also and more important on the international level in the EC-Directive on Products Liability of July, 25, 1985 (Art.
-10, 11).
-The draft proposal for provisions on prescription in the European Principles of Contract Law, part III, is based on the same solution, although there is a slight technical difference in so far as there is only one period of three years, but its commencement is dependant on actual or constructive knowledge, i.e. suspended until the obligor has (acquired) actual or constructive knowledge, and the suspension is limited by a ten-year cut-off period; the practical results are identical to those of the provisions herein. - 4.
-The basic ("general") period of limitation is three years, commencing on the day after the day "the obligee knows or ought the know the facts as a result of which the right has become due".
-"Facts" in the meaning of this provision are first of all the facts on which the right is based such as formation of a contract, delivery of goods, undertaking of services, non-conformity of performance at the decisive date, etc. - 5.
-The respective facts, i.e. the facts constituting the claim and its falling due, must be known or recognizable by the debtor before the short limitation period commences.
-The identity of the debtor may be in doubt too, e.g., in cases of agency, transfer of debts or entire contracts, dissolution of companies or unclear third-party beneficiary contracts; in these cases, the creditor must know or ought to have known whom to sue before he/she or it can be blamed for not having pursued the right or claim.
-Actual or constructive knowledge of "facts", however, does not mean that the creditor must know the right as such.
-If despite full knowledge of the facts the obligee is mistaken about his/her or its rights, error iuris nocet and the three-year period of limitation might pass to his/her or its disadvantage.
+The commandment that an obligee should not only not lose the right before it became due and enforceable, but also not before the obligee had a real chance to pursue the right, i.e. after having actual or constructive knowledge of its right, is accounted for by the two-tier system in Artt.
+2 para (2), (3), providing a rather short (three year) period of limitation commencing from the time that the obligee knows or ought to know the facts on which his right is based, and a longer ten-year period, commencing regardless of the obligee's actual or constructive knowledge at the time when the right came into existence and became due.

+2. Knowledge of the facts as distinguished from knowledge of law

+The basic ("general") period of limitation is three years, commencing on the day after the day "the obligee knows or ought the know the facts as a result of which the right could have been exercised or the obligor's performance could have been required".
+"Facts" in the meaning of this provision are the facts on which the right is based such as formation of a contract, delivery of goods, undertaking of services, non-conformity of performance at the decisive date, etc.

+The respective facts, i.e. the facts constituting the basis of a right or claim and its falling due, must be known or recognizable by the obligee before the short limitation period commences.
+The identity of the debtor may be in doubt, too, e.g., in cases of agency, transfer of debts or entire contracts, dissolution of companies or unclear third-party beneficiary contracts; in these cases, the obligee must know or ought to have known whom to sue before it can be blamed for not having pursued the right or claim.
+Actual or constructive knowledge of "facts", however, does not mean that the obligee must know the legal implications of the facts: If despite full knowledge of the facts the obligee is mistaken about its rights, the three-year period of limitation might nevertheless pass to its disadvantage.

-A has sent a notice of termination of the contract between A and B, because B had refused to take delivery of goods tendered by A. 37 months after receipt of the note of termination - Art.
+- 1. A has sent a notice of termination of the contract between A and B to B, because B had refused to take delivery of goods tendered by A. 37 months after receipt of the note of termination Art.
 7.3.2 -, B reclaims an advance of the purchase price paid prior to the termination of the contract.
-He asserts that

-(a) he had not realised the legal effects of a notice of termination, and

-(b) by an error in his bookkeeping had overlooked that he had paid already in advance so that, therefore, he was not aware of his restitutionary claim under Art.
+It asserts that he had not realised the legal effects of a notice of termination.
+Its claim for restitution of the advance has expired. - 2.
+The facts are the same as in illustration 1, but by an error in its bookkeeping the obligor B had overlooked that it had paid already in advance so that, therefore, it was not aware of its restitutionary claim under Art.
 7.3.6(1) until recently.
+B's claim for restitution is again barred by the three-year period of limitation.
+The obligor cannot rebut this defense because he ought to have known of his payment.